websecurify/wintersmith-appengine/README.md

 ### Install

-Just added to your wintersmith plugins as you usually do.
+Just add it to your wintersmith plugins as you would usually do.

 ### Configuration